matlab-deep-learning/constrained-deep-learning/examples/convex/classificationCIFAR10/TrainICNNOnCIFAR10Example.md

 To summarise, the fully input convex network is able to fit to the training data set, which is labelled natural images.
 The training can take a considerable amount of time owing to the weight projection to the constrained set after each gradient update, which slows down training convergence.
 Nevertheless, this example illustrates the flexibility and expressivity convex neural networks have to correctly classifying natural images.

 # Supporting Functions
-## Mini Batch Preprocessing Function
+## Mini\-Batch Preprocessing Function

-The <samp>preprocessMiniBatch</samp> function preprocesses a mini\-batch of predictors and labels using the following steps:
+The <samp>preprocessMiniBatch</samp> function preprocesses a mini\-batch of predictions and labels using the following steps:

 1. Preprocess the images using the <samp>preprocessMiniBatchPredictors</samp> function.
 2. Extract the label data from the incoming cell array and concatenate into a categorical array along the second dimension.
 3. One\-hot encode the categorical labels into numeric arrays.
-Encoding into the first dimension produces an encoded array that matches the shape of the network output.
+Encoding in the first dimension produces an encoded array that matches the shape of the network output.
 ```matlab
 function [X,T] = preprocessMiniBatch(dataX,dataT)